Bill Ward is a British actor and photographer, born and raised in Newcastle-upon-Tyne.

 I've pretty much always shot with Pentax Cameras, most recently the excellent Pentax K1, and am delighted to be an Ambassador for the brand.

-I first came across Pentax whilst working for their advertising agency (Saatchi and Saatchi) in the 1990s.
+I first came across Pentax whilst working for their advertising agency (Saatchi and Saatchi) as a Strategic Planner in the 1990s.
 I've owned a number of Pentax cameras over the years, both film and digital, and have always enjoyed using them.
 They always feel very solid, built for purpose, very intuitive.

-The K1 is Pentax's digital full frame flagship, and comes fully sealed and weather-proof, useful if you spend a lot of time in the sea in the pouring rain.
-I use K3/K3II for back up, a converted K30 for Infra Red work, and still use an old 645 medium format film camera, as well as a couple of old bashed up 35mm film cameras when I want to slow things down a bit.
+In addition to the K1, I also use a K3II for back up, a converted K5 for Infra Red work, and still use an old 645 medium format film camera, as well as a couple of old bashed up 35mm film cameras when I want to slow things down a bit.

 I like the fact that all these cameras are backwards compatible with 30 odd years of quality Pentax glass, and, as you might expect from a lifelong supporter of NUFC, I've always been one for the underdog.